zacwong2151/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `iVolunteer` and the **Actor** is the `Volunteer Coordinator`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case 2: List all volunteering events**

 **MSS**

-1. User requests to list persons
+1. User requests to list all volunteering events.
-2. AddressBook shows a list of persons
+2.  iVolunteer list out a summarized version of all volunteering events.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

+* 1a.
+The input command is incorrect.

+    * 1a1.
+System prompts the user to provide a valid command.

+      Use case resumes from step 1.

 * 2a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+**Use case 3: Read an individual event**

+**MSS**

+1. User </u>lists all volunteering events (UC02)</u>.
+2. User requests to read an individual event.
+3.  iVolunteer shows a detailed description about that particular event.

+    Use case ends.

+**Extensions**

+* 2a.
+User did not input a correct command.

+    * 2a1.
+System prompts user to input a valid command.

+      Use case resumes at step 2.

+* 2b.
+User did not input an index after the command.

+    * 2b1.
+System prompts user to input an index.

+      Use case resumes at step 2.

+* 2c.
+User did not input a valid index after the command.

+    * 2c1.
+System prompts user to input a valid index.

+      Use case resumes at step 2.

+* 2d.
+User did not leave a single space between the command and the index.

+    * 2d1.
+System prompts user to separate parameters with a single space.

       Use case resumes at step 2.